Indianapolis Motor Speedway: NASCAR

 From 1919 to 1993, the Indianapolis 500 was the only sanctioned race held at the Speedway.
 When Tony George (Hulman's grandson) inherited the track, he spearheaded an effort to bring more racing events to the track.
 In August 1994, the Brickyard 400 for the NASCAR Winston Cup Series made its debut, and at the time, featured the largest crowd and largest cash purse in NASCAR history.
 From 1998 to 2003, an IROC event was held as a support race.

 Since 2012, the Cup race has been supported by the Pennzoil 150 of the NASCAR Xfinity Series; in 2020, the race was moved to the infield road course.
 The Cup race followed suit in 2021 and was renamed the Verizon 200.

-Known for a time as Kroger Super Weekend, it also previously hosted the Brickyard Grand Prix for the TUDOR United Sports Car Championship on the infield road course.

 Formula One

 The 2000 United States Grand Prix was the first event at IMS to be held clockwise.

 In 1998, Tony George arranged for Formula One to return to the United States for the first time since 1991.
 A two-year renovation and construction project added an infield road course, new pit garages and a new Pagoda building containing race control and the media center.
 The road course had been designed internally by IMS in 1992, with the Brickyard golf course redesign taking the future road course into account.

 The project culminated in the first United States Grand Prix at the facility in 2000.
 With over 200,000 spectators in attendance, it was one of the largest crowds in the history of Formula One and considered a huge success.
 The race was also pivotal to Michael Schumacher's winning of the 2000 World Championship, as he came out on top when Mika Häkkinen's engine blew, resulting in an eight-point lead of the championship that set Schumacher up to need only one win in the remaining two races, something he achieved at the next event.

 Cars wind through the infield section at the start of the 2003 United States Grand Prix.